mtr2143/p8105_hw2_mtr2143/hw2.md

   )

 library(knitr)
-kable(olivia_pop, caption = "Popularity of 'Olivia' by ethnicity from 2011 to 2016")
+kable(olivia_pop, caption = "Popularity of 'Olivia' for NYC babies by ethnicity from 2011 to 2016")
 ```

 | ethnicity          | 2011 | 2012 | 2013 | 2014 | 2015 | 2016 |